What Is Krugerrands?

 - It gets its name (Kruger + Rand) from South Africa’s former President Paul Kruger and its national currency, Rand.

-- These gold bullion coins have a lower cost, higher liquidityLiquidityLiquidity shows the ease of converting the assets or the securities of the company into the cash.
-Liquidity is the ability of the firm to pay off the current liabilities with the current assets it possesses., and legal tender status in South Africa.
+- These gold bullion coins have a lower cost, higher liquidityLiquidityLiquidity is the ease of converting assets or securities into cash., and legal tender status in South Africa.
 They also have global acceptance and are available in different weights sets.

 - Economic sanctions imposed on South Africa for its apartheid government restricted exporting gold bullion coins to many Western countries between the 1970s and 1980s.